nill14/parsers/dependency-graph/README.md

 The raw execution (ignoring dependency order) is compared to one of the actual `com.github.nill14.parsers.graph.GraphWalker` implementations.
 By raw execution code, we mean Thread.sleep(1) code.

- * For 4 threads, the GraphWalker time is equal to raw execution (!)
+ * For 4 threads, the GraphWalker time is equal to raw execution.
- * For 20 threads, the GraphWalker time was about a double of the raw execution.
+ * For 20 threads (on 4 core machine), the execution overhead is about 1s (per 10100 execution units).

 There are actually 4 implementations of `com.github.nill14.parsers.graph.GraphWalker` interface, each providing slightly different characteristics for different graph structures and parallelism levels.
-Should be performance a critical factor for your application, you may want to experiment with different GraphWalker implementations.
+Should performance be a critical factor for your application, you may want to experiment with different GraphWalker implementations.